ChetanXpro/chetanxpro/README.md

 - [Superbridge-Dashboard](https://github.com/ChetanXpro/superbridge-dashboard): Track and update blockchain bridge transaction limits for supported tokens on your App chain.
 - [VideoSanitizer](https://github.com/ChetanXpro/VideoSanitizer): VideoSanitizer automatically censors or mutes explicit content in videos using AI.
 - [autosub](https://github.com/ChetanXpro/autosub): Automatically generate and overlay subtitles for any video.
-- [event-pilot](https://github.com/ChetanXpro/event-pilot): A real-time monitoring tool leveraging Kafka and MongoDB to offer scalable and efficient event analysis.
+- [event-pilot](https://github.com/ChetanXpro/event-pilot): A real-time monitoring tool use Kafka and MongoDB to offer scalable and efficient event analysis.
 - [rustis](https://github.com/ChetanXpro/rustis): A minimal Redis-compatible server implemented in Rust, utilizing no external dependencies for core functionality.